 Monitor how much sleep your teen gets each night.
 Many parents don’t know how much sleep their child gets during the week and on weekends.
 To help your teen avoid the negative effects of inadequate sleep, you might start by asking her to keep a sleep diary for a period of time.
 Go to the Sleep Foundation at sleepfoundation.org/sleep-diary to download an example.

-Talk to your teen about sleep
+Talk to your teen about sleep.

 Ask your teen how he feels when he doesn’t get enough sleep.
 Kealing Middle School student Jonas said, “When I don’t get enough sleep, I have trouble learning.
 It’s like I’m in a fog.
 My brain forgets and doesn’t hold information.
 My gaming is off.
 I just don’t have the quick movements and hand-eye coordination that I need to win.
 It’s hard to have fun during the day when you’re tired.”

+Stress specific advantages of getting enough sleep.
 It’s much easier to make changes to facilitate a good night’s sleep if your teen understands how he will benefit.
 If your teen focuses on academic achievement, explain how adequate sleep will boost school performance.
 If your teen plays sports, emphasize improved stamina and sharper response time.

-.
+Set a bedtime to help your teen get at least eight hours (or more) of sleep.
 Fewer parents set limits around bedtime as children get older.
 One study found that teens without set bedtimes, or with bedtimes after midnight, were more likely to suffer from depression and suicidal ideation than teens whose parents helped establish bedtimes.
 When you calculate the best bedtime, take into account how long it usually takes for your teen to fall asleep.

 Keep the same bedtime every night.
 Sleep experts stress the need for going to bed at about the same time every night and getting up at the same time every morning.
 This reinforces the natural sleep-wake cycle, making it easier to go to sleep.
 Try to keep a fairly consistent bedtime seven days a week.
 See the sidebar to learn more about the impact of staying up late and sleeping in on weekends.